Public health promotes and protects the health of people and communities where they live, learn, work and play.

 At the University of Michigan-Dearborn, we offer a Bachelor’s degree in Health and Human Services (HHS) where you can focus on three concentrations: Public Health, Human Services, or Pre-Health Professions.
 Learn more about the UM-Dearborn College of Education Health and Human Services HHS program.

 At the professional level, the public health field can be entered at any point.
 Many people enter the public health field after completing a graduate degree at a School of Public Health.
 Within a School of Public Health, there are generally six core disciplines of public health: biostatistics, environmental health, epidemiology, health behavior and education, health management and policy and nutritional sciences.

-Other areas of concentration may include maternal and child health, nutrition, genetics and public health, biomedical and laboratory practice, international or global health, health information technology, etc. Many graduate schools of public health have joint programs with schools of medicine, physical therapy, veterinary medicine or law.
+Other areas of concentration may include maternal and child health, genetics and public health, biomedical and laboratory practice, international or global health, health information technology, etc. Many graduate schools of public health have joint programs with schools of medicine, physical therapy, veterinary medicine or law.

 The most common graduate degree for public health professionals is the Master of Public Health (MPH).
 Other degrees are Master of Science (MS), Doctor of Public Health (DrPH) or Doctor of Philosophy (PhD) in Public Health.

 What classes do I need to take?

 All graduate public health programs require competence in verbal and written communication.
 They also look for applicants who have a high level of academic competency, demonstrated motivation to service, cultural competency, teamwork and exposure to public health work.

 Each public health field has its own additional course prerequisites, which are listed below as a general guideline.
 The Health Professions Advisor and ASPPH Academic Program Finder can provide more information.